Hồ Tấn Quyền

 Hồ Tấn Quyền (1 November 1927 – 1 November 1963), was a senior navy officer of the Republic of Vietnam Navy with the rank of Navy Colonel.
-He came from the first class at the Naval Officers School, which was taken over by the Government of Vietnam and established from the French Naval facility transferred to the Vietnamese Navy located in a province in the Central Coast of Vietnam.
+Quyền came from the first class at the Naval Officers School, which was taken over by the Government of Vietnam and established from the French Naval facility transferred to the Vietnamese Navy located in a province in the Central Coast of Vietnam.
 He was the third Commander of the Republic of Vietnam Navy from August 1959 until his assassination on November 1, 1963.
-He with Lê Quang Tung (Commander of the Army of the Republic of Vietnam Special Forces) were loyalist commanders of Ngo Dinh Diem.
+Quyền, alongside Lê Quang Tung (Commander of the Army of the Republic of Vietnam Special Forces), was a loyalist commander of Ngo Dinh Diem.

 Biography and military career

-He was born on 1 November 1927 in Hải Châu, Đà Nẵng, into a Confucian family.
+Quyền was born on 1 November 1927 in Hải Châu, Đà Nẵng, into a Confucian family.
 His designated birthplace is in Kim Long, Hương Trà district, Thừa Thiên province.
-In 1947 he graduated from the French program at Quoc Hoc Khai Dinh Hue High School with a full Baccalaureate degree (Part II).
+In 1947 Quyền graduated from the French program at Quoc Hoc Khai Dinh Hue High School with a full Baccalaureate degree (Part II).
 In August of the same year, he entered the Merchant Marine School.
-In December 1948, he graduated as a Marine Captain, serving in this profession until joining the army.
+In December 1948, Quyền graduated as a Marine Captain, serving in this profession until joining the army.

 Vietnamese National Army

-At the end of 1951, he and a number of marine officers were selected to join the National Army Navy which was part of the French Union Army.
-He Attended the 1st course at Nha Trang Naval Academy which opened on 1 January 1952.
+At the end of 1951, Quyền and a number of marine officers were selected to join the National Army Navy which was part of the French Union Army.
+Quyền Attended the 1st course at Nha Trang Naval Academy which opened on 1 January 1952.
 With a total of 9 students, all were sent to the Arromanches aircraft carrier for professional training, then rotated. through the Far Eastern Battleships of the French Navy (because the Nha Trang Naval Training Center is under construction).
 In July, the whole course returned to Nha Trang to continue training.
-On 1 October 1952, he graduated from the navy with the rank of naval lieutenant in command.
+On 1 October 1952, Quyền graduated from the navy with the rank of naval lieutenant in command.
 After graduating, he was assigned to serve in the Volunteer Corps.
-On 1 October 1953, he was promoted to naval lieutenant holds the position of Deputy Commander of the Volunteer Corps.
+On 1 October 1953, Quyền was promoted to naval lieutenant holds the position of Deputy Commander of the Volunteer Corps.
 In July 1954, he was promoted to naval captain, received and became the first captain of the Jiangsu HQ-535, which was transferred by the French Navy to the Vietnamese Navy.